How Long Can You Go Without Sleep?

 One of the earlier theories is that we fall asleep to avoid harm during a time we’re particularly vulnerable.
 By sleeping, we avoid injuring ourselves in the dark or running into predators.

 The counterargument is that conscious vigilance is the best defense against an attack or other emergency.
+This theory has been largely discredited as a reason why we sleep, Dr. Santhi explains.

 Energy Conservation Theory